 When many international travelers think of Japan, they call to mind visions of crowded “neon cities” such as Tokyo.
 Japan, however, has a much gentler side, complete with rolling hills and rustic charm.
 The town of Takayama and the Japanese Alps mountain range in the Hokuriku region represent one such rural destination.

 Nikko is a historic and scenic retreat in the heart of Japan, nestled in the mountains north of Tokyo.
-Located at the entrance to Nikko National Park, the town which offers beautiful mountain vistas, waterfalls, and hot springs.
+Located at the entrance to Nikko National Park, the town offers beautiful mountain vistas, waterfalls, and hot springs.
 Hiking in the park, you may even spot a troop of wild native monkeys.
 The area has been sacred to the religions of Buddhism and Shinto for many centuries.

 Western Kyoto has long been known for its natural beauty.
 In fact, the Arashiyama district has been a favorite of tourists for well over 1,000 years.
 The beauty of this region peaks twice a year, first during the cherry blossom season, and later during the time of autumn color.